 Section 6254.5.
-Disclosures of public records; waiver of exemptions; application of section specified in Sections 6254, 6254.7, or other similar provisions of law.
-For purposes of this section, "agency" includes a member, agent, officer, or employee of the agency acting within the scope of his or her membership, agency, office, or employment.
+Disclosures of public records; waiver of exemptions; application of section

+Notwithstanding any other law, if a state or local agency discloses a public record that is otherwise exempt from this chapter to a member of the public, this disclosure shall constitute a waiver of the exemptions specified in Section 6254 or 6254.7, or other similar provisions of law.
+For purposes of this section, "agency" includes a member, agent, officer or employee of the agency acting within the scope of his or her membership, agency, office or employment.